 Helps with digestion

 Settle your stomach with the help of this soothing herb.
 “It can help aid in digestion and help reduce bloating,” says Capriglione.
 “It contains compounds that enable the expulsion of gas from the body.”
 Add some flat leaf parsley into your dinner before a big night out.
-If you have tummy troubles, avoid these foods that are bad for digestive health.
+In other words, parsley couldn’t be more different than these foods that are bad for digestive health.

 Although it may not be able to kill all those sulfur compounds that cause bad breath, eating some of the herb can help freshen the breath and mask any bad odors.
 “Parsley acts as a natural breath freshener, especially after consuming garlic or onion,” says Capriglione.
 Here’s what your bad breath is trying to tell you.